brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 20 bht.md

 2. "Let us remember, therefore, that if we wish to be reckoned among believers, we must place our reliance on no other [foundation]".
 3. "The Holy Spirit everywhere declares, that he has spoken to us by the mouth of the prophets, and demands that we shall listen to him in their writings.
 This is of no small consequence for maintaining the authority of our faith."

+### Philip Schaff:
+1. "The figure naturally passes over into that of a house in which God dwells...The participle expresses the notion of a superstructure...in accordance with the mention of 'the foundation.'"
+2. "The third points to the preaching of Christ by the Apostles, as the foundation, and is now the usual view."
+3. "Christ is thus termed, because 'the historical living Christ, to whom all Christian faith and life refers, through Himself necessarily conditions the existence and permanence of every Christian community, just as the existence and firmness of a building is not possible without the corner-stone which holds together the entire edifice' (Meyer)."

 ### Archibald T. Robertson:
 1. "Being built upon (εποικοδομηθεντες)"
 2. "The foundation (επ τω θεμελιω)."